PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Pale and shaking, Weeveston looked behind him.
 A few steps behind him, Weeveston saw the leader of the Free Companions was wiping Uncle Torvalds blood from his sword.
 The man smiled at him as he did it.

 "I do.
-I do want to be friends."
+I do want to be friends," Weeveston said, looking around nervously.

 "I want to be friends, what?"

-"What?"
+"What?" asked Weeveston, truly not understanding.

 "No. Not what.
-What do you say."
+What do you say?"

-"Oh, I want to be friends, your H-h-highness."
+"Oh, I want to be friends, your H-h-h-highness?"

 "Okay then.
 Shake hands and run along."